 By the end of the student’s first summer at Woods, he/she is perfectly equipped to evolve in the legal universe…and is doubly equipped for school!

-Woods, the foremost litigation, arbitration and insolvency boutique in Montreal, is currently seeking a litigation lawyer with 3 to 6 years of experience to join its dynamic team, in its downtown offices.
+Woods is currently seeking a litigation lawyer with 6 to 10 years experience to join its dynamic team, in its downtown offices.